urql-graphql/urql/docs/advanced/server-side-rendering.md

 }))(Index);
 ```

-This will automatically set up server-side rendering on the page.
-The `withUrqlClient` higher-order
+The `withUrqlClient` higher-order component function accepts the usual `Client` options as
-component function accepts the usual `Client` options as an argument.
-This may either just be an
+an argument.
+This may either just be an object, or a function that receives the Next.js'
-object, or a function that receives the Next.js' `getInitialProps` context.
+`getInitialProps` context.

 One added caveat is that these options may not include the `exchanges` option because `next-urql`
 injects the `ssrExchange` automatically at the right location.
 If you're setting up custom exchanges